blueee04/blog/content/posts/2024-04-12-Generative AI in Healthcare.md

 +++

 # Generative AI in Healthcare: Transforming Diagnosis, Imaging, and Patient Care
+# A Review Paper Done By Me And My Classmate For A Journal Chapter(General Area Of Research)
+## So i dump here whatever i picked up from there

 In recent years, the integration of artificial intelligence (AI) into healthcare has moved beyond predictive analytics and into the realm of **content generation**—with Generative AI now playing a pivotal role in medical diagnostics, imaging, and data augmentation.
 This shift is driven by the need to **overcome data scarcity**, reduce **bias in clinical models**, and accelerate innovation in patient care.